How to Start a Doggy Day Care Business

 Additional items to consider include obtaining an insurance policy, drafting release forms to prevent legal repercussions if dogs are injured while at daycare, and establishing a contingency plan with a nearby veterinarian for potential emergencies.

 The trend in today’s doggy day care industry is toward cage-free facilities, where dogs are kept in groups for the majority of the day.
 Most daycares separate the dogs by size during play time.
 It also is common for puppies to be separated from adult dogs.
-Kennel areas should be available for feeding the dogs separately, or for scheduled break time from the pack environment.
+Kennel areas should be available for feeding the dogs separately, or for a scheduled break time from the pack environment.

 The facility should offer play areas, rest areas, outdoor areas, and kennels for potential overnight boarding.
 Splash pools are becoming a common feature.
 Water needs to be freely available to the dogs so that they can stay hydrated while they play.
 Air conditioning is an expected feature.